philipzabicki/binance-algotrading/README.md

 ```
 pip install -r requirements.txt
 ```
-It will take some time...
+It may take some time...

 ## Download data
 All data used in this project is either downloaded via [binance_data](https://github.com/uneasyguy/binance_data.git) package or [Binance Vision](https://data.binance.vision/) website.
+Website approach uses most efficient way to get data as it starts downloading from current date and goes back in time as long as there is data on website.
+It also downloads data in monthly batches if available, if not daily are used.

-Code used for handling data downloads is [utils/get_data.py](https://github.com/philipzabicki/binance-algotrading/blob/main/utils/get_data.py)
+Code used for handling data downloads can be found there: [utils/get_data.py](https://github.com/philipzabicki/binance-algotrading/blob/main/utils/get_data.py)

 Main functions in this file are:
 ### by_BinanceVision()